How to, Installation, Neo4j Desktop

 Neo4j Desktop is a really useful application for every graph enthusiast, developer, or analyst who uses Neo4j regularly.

 Graphlytic's main goal is to make graph modeling and analytics for day-to-day operations as simple and straightforward as possible.
-We are constantly adding new features to the visualization and automation modules because we believe that working with graphs, answering questions based on graph data, and task automation with graphs should be easy and accessible even without any or only very little technical knowledge.
+We are constantly adding new features to the visualization and automation modules because we believe that working with graphs, answering questions based on graph data, and task automation with graphs should be easy and accessible, even without any or only very little technical knowledge.

-Graphlytic is a graph analytics and visualization web application that can be installed in several ways and one of these ways is to install it in Neo4j Desktop for local usage.
+Graphlytic is a graph analytics and visualization web application that can be installed in several ways, and one of these ways is to install it in Neo4j Desktop for local usage.
 This article covers the steps needed to install and run Graphlytic in Neo4j Desktop.
-If you are interested in the on-premises installation or you need a Graphlytic Cloud instance please check our Pricing.
+If you are interested in the on-premises installation or you need a Graphlytic Cloud instance, please check our Pricing.

-Installation Of Graphlytic In Neo4j Desktop
+Installation Of Graphlytic With Neo4j Desktop

 1.Open the Neo4j Desktop application on your machine.

-2.Go to the "Graph Applications" page (in the left menu), find the "Install" input field, enter the Graphlytic Desktop app URL:
+2.(Only for Neo4j Desktop older than 1.6.0) Go to the "Graph Applications" page (in the left menu), find the "Install" input field, enter the Graphlytic Desktop app URL:

 https://npm.graphlytic.com/graphlytic-desktop

-and click the "Install" button (another option is to add Graphlytic Desktop directly from the Graph Apps Gallery but this does not work on every OS).
+and click the "Install" button (another option is to add Graphlytic Desktop directly from the Graph Apps Gallery, but this does not work on every OS).

+3.Start a local or remote Neo4j Graph instance.
 Here's a step-by-step tutorial on How to connect to a remote Neo4j instance.

 Here is a short clip of all steps in installing and running Graphlytic Desktop with an existing Neo4j Graph: